sakethre/NetflixSameHouseholdFix/README.md

 4. Click the **Load unpacked** button.
 5. Select the directory where you saved the extension files (the folder containing `manifest.json`).
 6. The extension should now be loaded and active.

-**Mozilla Firefox:**

-1. Download or clone this repository to your local machine.
-2. Open Firefox and navigate to `about:debugging`.
-3. Click on **This Firefox** in the left sidebar.
-4. Click the **Load Temporary Add-on...** button.
-5. Navigate to the directory where you saved the extension files.
-6. Select the **`manifest.json`** file itself.
-7. The extension should now be loaded and active for the current browser session.
-    *   **Note:** Firefox temporary add-ons are removed when you close the browser.
-You will need to reload it each time you restart Firefox.

 ---